jordiqui/HypnoS_ICCRl/README.md

 	This is a setup to limit the number of moves that can be played by the experience book.
 	If you configure 16, the engine will only play 16 moves (if available).

+  ### Tactical Mode

+Default: false
+Enables a more aggressive search profile intended to improve tactical solving.
+This mode selectively reduces or disables pruning and LMR in specific tactical situations, increasing the engine’s sensitivity to forcing moves, sacrifices, and narrow winning lines.

+Tactical Mode is designed for problem-solving; it will significantly increase node count and is not recommended for long-time control competitive play.
   ### Variety

 Enables randomization of move selection in balanced positions not covered by the opening book.